kstenerud/concise-encoding/cte-specification.md

 ### Constant

-A constant name begins with a hash `#` character, followed by an [unquoted-safe string](ce-structure.md#unquoted-safe-string) for the name.
+A constant name begins with a hash `#` character, followed by an [identifier](ce-structure.md#identifier).

     #some_const // a const named "some_const", whose type and value are defined in a schema.

 #### Explicit Constant

-CTE documents containing constants cannot be decoded without a matching schema.
-For cases where this would be problematic, A CTE encoder may opt to encode explicit constants, which name the constant (to provide meaning for humans) and also provide its value (to support decoding without a schema).
+CTE documents containing constants normally cannot be decoded without a matching schema.
+For cases where this would be problematic, A CTE encoder **MAY** opt to encode explicit constants, which name the constant (to provide meaning for humans) and also provide its value (to support decoding without a schema).

-An explicit constant begins with a hash `#` character, followed by an [unquoted-safe string](ce-structure.md#unquoted-safe-string) for the name, then a colon `:`, and finally the object's value.
+An explicit constant begins with a hash `#` character, followed by an [identifier](ce-structure.md#identifier), then a colon `:`, and finally the object's value.

     #some_const:1 // a const named "some_const", which is the integer 1.